RedisLabs/redislabs-docs/content/embeds/port-53.md

 If port 53 is in use, the installation fails.
-This can occur in default Ubuntu 18.04 installations in which `systemd-resolved` (DNS server) is running.
+This can occur in default installations of Ubuntu 18.04 and 20.04 in which `systemd-resolved` (DNS server) is running.

 To prevent this issue, change the system configuration to make this port available before installation.